DIRECTLab/carla-energy-consumption/input/README.md

     - `braking_alpha`

     For defaults, leave fields blank or do not include them.

+- [tracked_agents.csv](./tracked_agents.csv) showcases all of the vehicles available in CARLA 0.9.14, for use in [multitracking.py](multitracking.py).
+It does not contain good EV parameters for all vehicles.

 - [untracked_agents.csv](untracked_agents.csv) is a CSV for the `-u` option in [multitracking.py](multitracking.py).
 It follows the same pattern as [tracked_agent.csv](tracked_agent.csv).